ansys/pydpf-core/docs/source/user_guide/getting_started_with_dpf_server.rst

 DPF Preview License Agreement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-DPF Server use is protected using license terms specified in the DPFPreviewLicenseAgreement file that
+DPF Server use is protected using license terms specified in the `DPFPreviewLicenseAgreement <https://download.ansys.com/-/media/dpf/dpfpreviewlicenseagreement.ashx?la=en&hash=CCFB07AE38C638F0D43E50D877B5BC87356006C9>`_ file that
-can be found on the Ansys Customer Portal.
+can be found on the `DPF Pre-Release page of the Ansys Customer Portal <https://download.ansys.com/Others/DPF%20Pre-Release>`_.

 To accept the DPF User Licensing Agreement terms, the following environment variable must be set: